-- Specific: Set clear and concise professional goals.
+Specific: Set clear and concise professional goals.

-- Measurable: Have the ability to track your progress.
+Measurable: Have the ability to track progress.

-- Achievable: Goals should be challenging, yet achievable.
+Achievable: Goals should be challenging yet achievable.

-- Relevant: Goals should be relevant to the employee’s career.
+Relevant: Goals should be relevant to the employee’s career.

-- Timely: Goals should have deadlines for achievement.
+Time-Bound: Goals should have deadlines for achievement.

-Setting SMART goals helps you clarify ideas, focus efforts, and use your time and resources wisely.
+Setting SMART goals helps to clarify ideas, focus efforts, and use time and resources wisely.
 Overall, working with employees to help them set and meet professional development goals is a great way to show them they’re valued while increasing engagement, closing skills gaps, and improving retention in the process.
 Employees can use a tool like Any.do to track their progress toward achieving SMART goals over time.